beeware/briefcase/docs/en/reference/platforms/macOS/index.md

 For console apps, Briefcase provides a post-install script that creates a symbolic link to the app on the `PATH`; your script will be run *after* that link has been created.

-DMG and ZIP "installers" cannot run scripts; if you define a `post_install_script` while using one of those formats, the setting will be ignored.
+DMG and ZIP "installers" cannot run scripts. if you define a `post_install_script` while using one of those formats, the setting will be ignored with a warning.
 There is no PKG analog for a pre-uninstall script.

 ### `universal_build`